 The world is watching New York.
-Under the regressive Trump administration, we need NY to be a true beacon of safety and sanctuary, but New York city and state pension investments in oil, gas and coal companies fueling the climate crisis stand in the way.
-ExxonMobil is one of New York State pensions’s largest investments at over $1billion, even as its own Attorney General Eric Schneiderman leads the charge in investigating the corporation for what could be the worst case of corporate fraud in history.
-The state has over $5 billion invested in companies that frack – poisoning our water, destroying our lands – even though fracking is banned across the state.
+Under the regressive Trump administration, we need NY to be a true beacon of safety and sanctuary.
+New York is one of the world’s financial capitals and home some of the USA’s largest pension funds.
+While New York City is showing climate leadership by moving forward with divesting from fossil fuel and investing in climate solutions, the NY state pension fund thinks remaining invested and talking to Big Oil (and coal and gas) will help solve the climate crisis.
+ExxonMobil is one of New York State pension fund’s largest investments at over $1billion, even as New York’s own Attorney General leads the charge in investigating the corporation for what could be the worst case of corporate fraud in history.
+The state also has over $5 billion invested in companies that frack – poisoning our water, destroying our lands – even though fracking is banned across the state.
 This is double talk worthy of a Trump not NY.
 We need New York to step into its climate leadership and inspire a nation.

 How much $ are we talking?

-The total combined value of the New York City and State is more than $350 billion, making these amongst the largest pension funds in the United States and world.
-With more than $12 billion invested in fossil fuel companies like Exxon, Enbridge, Chevron and the companies behind the Dakota Access Pipeline – the city and state funds are certainly fueling climate destruction.
-One of the largest holdings in the state and city funds is the infamous ExxonMobil.
+The total combined value of the New York City and State is more than $400 billion, making these amongst the largest pension funds in the United States and world.
+With more than $13 billion invested in fossil fuel companies like Exxon, Chevron and the companies behind the Dakota Access Pipeline, and the state comptroller actively opposed to divestment, the state pension remains part of the problem.
+It’s fueling climate destruction.
+One of the largest holdings in the state pension funds is the infamous ExxonMobil.
 Read more about the NY Pension Funds.

 We all live in the fossil fuel era, but it needs to come to an end, and soon — before more irreparable damage is done to our world.
 Fossil fuels are the main driver of climate change, and behind other major catastrophes such as oil spills, air pollution, contaminated drinking water from fracking, etc. Moreover, companies like ExxonMobil are under investigation for having deliberately misled the public, shareholders and governments over climate change science and risk for decades to protect their profits.